 The Culinary Institute of America prohibits the advertising, marketing, or merchandising of credit cards to students on any U.S. domestic campus or at any CIA-sponsored program(s).
-Banks, credit unions, and other businesses approved by the vice president and dean-student affairs to be present at student orientation or other campus activities may not provide credit card applications to students during those events.
+Banks, credit unions, and other businesses approved by the vice president-student life to be present at student orientation or other campus activities may not provide credit card applications to students during those events.

-The vice president and dean-student affairs will consider any exception to the prohibition outlined to ensure it complies fully with applicable state and federal laws.
+The vice president-student life will consider any exception to the prohibition outlined to ensure it complies fully with applicable state and federal laws.